Spodofos®

 White phosphorus (also called yellow phosphorus, elemental phosphorus or P4) is listed by the European Union as a critical raw material.
 On an industrial scale, white phosphorus has never been recycled from secondary sources only.
 Its market is demanding.

 The slag can be applied as a granulate in high alumina cement and in refractory materials.
-Other applications are in development.
+When finely milled, the slag exhibits hydraulic activity and can be applied as a replacement of indispensable additives in concrete.

 The metallic product has several direct applications, but can also be processed into a coagulant, for use at waste water treatment plants, and a valuable phosphorus product.